-There are tons of options on the App Store.
-But, if this isn’t something that you plan to do often, you likely want a free app and if you don’t mind a few ads, this is the way to go.
+There are tons of options on the App Store to get audio out of a video.
+But, if this isn’t something that you plan to do often, you likely want a free app, and if you don’t mind a few ads, this is the way to go.

 After trying a handful of free apps, one that stands out is MP3 Converter – Audio Extractor.
 It’s available for both iPhone and iPad and is super simple to use.
-Open the app, allow it to access your photos, and then do the following.
+Open the app, allow it to access your photos, and then do the following:

 1) Click the plus sign in the center on the bottom.

-2) Choose where to import your video from such as iCloud or your Camera Roll.
+2) Choose where to import your video from, such as iCloud or your Camera Roll.

 MP3 Converter -Audio Extractor does contain pop-up ads, but they’re not as distracting as some apps.
 If you’d like to upgrade via in-app purchase and remove those ads, you’ll also receive features like all video formats, all audio formats, and no time range limit.

-These two ways to extract audio from your video files can come in extremely handy.
+These four ways to extract audio from your video files can come in extremely handy.
 Your baby laughing, your fiancé proposing, your child singing, even your dog making silly noises; these are all things that can be appreciated with just the sound.
 Are you going to use one of these methods to save an audio file from a video?